Monroe County Point in time

 Scott Pridgen, CoC Chairman

-Monroe County Homeless Services Continuum-of-Care (CoC) seated its Board of Directors for 2014.
-The oath was administered by the Rev. Steve Torrence at the Harvey Government Center in Key West.
-Outgoing Chairman Rev. Stephen E. Braddock, CEO of the Florida Keys Outreach Coalition, passed the gavel to Scott Pridgen, CEO of AIDS Help.
+Monroe County Homeless Services Continuum-of-Care (CoC) seated its Board of Directors for 2015.
+The oath was administered by the Rev. Steve Torrence at the Wesley House Family Services' Lower Keys Office in Key West.

 The organization serves as the lead agency for homeless services in the Keys.